LGBTI trade unionists join forces ahead of ILGA World Conference 2024

 After a short break, participants will convene to attend the first panel discussion ‘Fighting the global anti-LGBTI backlash: challenges and successes in building support for LGBTI rights and equality in the trade union movement’.
 The session will be chaired by Michelle Mosupye, a South African educator and trade unionist from the Federation of Unions of South Africa (FEDUSA), who serves as National Development Youth Representative and LGBTQI+ National Representative.

 Professor Graeme Reid, the UN Independent Expert on Sexual Orientation and Gender Identity (SOGI) will present the findings of his recent report to the Human Rights Council.
 Jordania Ureña Lora.
 Deputy General Secretary of the International Trade Union Confederation (ITUC), will share unions’ strategies to organise against the far-right.
-Kim Vance-Mubanga, Director of Egale, the leading LGBTI rights organisation in Canada, will address how LGBTI human rights relate to the wider world of work.
+Kim Vance-Mubanga, Egale's director of programmes and partnerships, the leading LGBTI rights organisation in Canada, will address how LGBTI human rights relate to the wider world of work.
 And Maddy Northam, ACT Regional Secretary of the Community and Public Sector Union (CPSU), will provide a young workers’ perspective on the issue.

 From global to regional perspective, the second session will focus on ‘Fighting for LGBTI rights and equality in the global south’.
 Chaired by Keturah Johnson, the International Vice President of the Association of Flight Attendants (AFA-CWA), the discussion will be enriched by interventions from Mbali Sabela from the Congress of South African Trade Unions (COSATU) making the link between the anti-apartheid and LGBTI liberation struggles; Joel Simpson from the Society Against Sexual Orientation Discrimination (SASOD) in Guyana on organising communities and religious groups for LGBTI equality; Gisele Adão from CONTAC in Brazil providing a perspective from Latin America and Dominador III H. Carunungan from Associated Marine Officers and Seamen’s Union of the Philippines (AMOSUP) outlining experiences from the Asia-Pacific region.